fluuuid/extended-cra/README.md

 This project is bootstrapped using Create-react-app, see the original README.md file on the `docs` folder.

-This boilerplate uses Typescript, Jest, Storybook, eslint, React and Styled-components on its core.
+This boilerplate uses Typescript, Jest, Storybook, eslint, React, Helmet,Styled-components and React-Snapshot on its core.

+**React-snapshot** will create a "almost static" build, rendering all pages statically on the build folder.

 ### Available Scripts